The Department of Communication Studies

 Professor Gareis is also engaged in the scholarship of teaching and learning, specifically in the use of technology in communication education and the integration of nonnative speakers in higher-education settings.
-In addition to publishing in the field, she has served as a regular contributor to the Teaching Blog at Baruch College, as well as coordinator of oral ESL, the International Faculty Development Program, and the Faculty Book Club at the College.
+In addition to publishing in the field, she has served as a regular contributor to the Teaching Blog, as well as coordinator of oral ESL, the International Faculty Development Program, and the Faculty Book Club at the College.
 Professor Gareis is also co-coordinator of the Conversation Partners Program, which matches native and nonnative speakers for informal conversations.

 Professor Gareis is author of the book Intercultural Friendship: A Qualitative Study, the textbook series A Novel Approach (on the use of literature and film in the language education), and numerous journal articles.
 Offices held in professional societies include the editorship of NYS TESOL Idiom and membership on the editorial boards of Communication Education, Journal of Intercultural Communication Research, Journal of International Students, and Journal of Language for International Business.